Tratos/New-Blaze-Emulator/README.md

 # New-Blaze-Emulator
 Successfully compiled with Visual Studio 2017.
+# What has changed
+Edit 2017: YAML file load adjusted.
+Copy the "data" folder with the "Blaze.Server.yml" into the release folder.

 # Setup
-Edit: YAML file load adjusted.
-Copy the "data" folder with the "Blaze.Server.yml" into the release folder.

 The required files are in the 'data' directory.
 The server must be compiled manually.

 Make sure you edit the personaref value (_StartGame.bat) so that it matches the user ID of the user you want to authenticate with